rianoc/partitioning/README.md

     1000000i
     ```

 3. Moving the `time` column from a timestamp (`n`) to a timestamp (`p`) was chosen.
-This [datatype](https://code.kx.com/q/basics/datatypes/) does not use more space or loose any precision but has the benefit of including the date which is helpful to allow viewing of the date now that the `date` column is removed.
+This [datatype](https://code.kx.com/q/basics/datatypes/) does not use more space or lose any precision but has the benefit of including the date which is helpful to allow viewing of the date now that the `date` column is removed.
 Another option is a helper function to extract the date back from the encoded `int` column:

     ```q
     q)intToDate:{`date$x div 24}